spacesys-finch/ADCS/orbit-propagator/Orbit Propagator Project Code/Theodora's Code/README.md

 2. SHO_solver.m - MATLAB function file for plotting motion of a simple harmonic oscillator

 3. orbitODE_solver.m - MATLAB function file for plotting orbits by integrating the ODE given by the two-body problem (Task 2)

+4. orbitODE_solver.py - Python function file for plotting orbits by integrating the ODE given by the two-body problem (Task 2)